net-daemon/docs/docs/v3/started/development.md

 ## 1. Choose deployment method

 Before you get started we recommend thinking about how you want to develop and deploy your NetDaemon apps.
 We have two different options.
-Select the workflow and capabilities that fits your needs best.
+Select the workflow and capabilities that best fits your needs.

 ### Deploy compiled assemblies and configurations